Since this post is a snapshot in time. I recommend that you download a copy of the book which is updated frequently to improve and expand the content.

 Swap: 99 0 99

 This is displaying the total amount of free and used physical and swap memory in the system, as well as the buffers used by the kernel.
-We also used the -m switch at the end of the command to display the information in megabytes.
+We also used the

 The row labelled ‘Mem’, displays physical memory utilization, including the amount of memory allocated to buffers and caches.